Google Shopping MPN Explained: Meaning, Examples & How to Use It

 What is Google Shopping MPN?

-Google Shopping Manufacturer Part Number or MPN means a unique identifier assigned by manufacturers to each of their individual products.
+Google Shopping Manufacturer Part Number or MPN is a unique identifier assigned by manufacturers to each of their individual products.

 This number serves as an exclusive code that distinguishes a product from all others produced by the same manufacturer.